FOLLOW US

 If you live in Slovenia, check the driving requirements for residents.

-Drivers of vehicles over 3.5 tonnes can use Slovenia’s electronic tolling system on motorways and expressways.
-You’ll need to register your vehicle under the DarsGo system and collect the DarsGo unit from a DarsGo service point when you enter Slovenia for the first time.
+If your vehicle weighs more than 3.5 tonnes, you must register it under the DarsGo system to use Slovenia’s motorways and expressways.
+Collect a DarsGo unit from a DarsGo service point when you enter Slovenia for the first time.

 Driving in winter

-Winter equipment is mandatory from 15 November until 15 March and whenever there are winter weather conditions (eg at times of snowfall, blizzards or black ice).
+You must use winter equipment from 15 November until 15 March and whenever there are winter weather conditions (for example, snowfall, blizzards or black ice).

-You can be fined 125 euros for not having this equipment, or 417 euros if you also cause a delay on the road.
+You can get a fine of 125 euros for not having this equipment, or 417 euros if you also cause road delays.

 Extreme weather and natural disasters